usaid-cs/yesterday-i-learned/random.md

 1. Puerto Rico is the largest unincorporated territory of the United States.
 Puerto Ricans are US citizens, but are not normal voters.
 1. People spend more when their money isn't real, so [children should be taught what money is in a concrete way](https://www.youtube.com/watch?v=_VB39Jo8mAQ), like using real tokens.
 1. News agencies like the New York Times have [anonymous drops on Tor](https://www.youtube.com/watch?v=HfuZJVpNWR4) so people can submit news ("leak") anonymously.
-1. Indigo's downfall comes to that they are still trying to sell books, while Amazon moves on to sell grains.
 1. [Interest in the Zika virus](https://trends.google.com/trends/explore?date=today%205-y&q=zika) topped in the second month of 2016, and then wasn't interesting again.
 US presidential campaigns probably started around that time.
 [Zika is getting worse.](https://www.nytimes.com/2017/09/28/health/zika-mutation-microcephaly.html) No one cares.
 1. An ISO 8601 date without the year has the format `--MM-DD`.
 Standard also allows a year followed by the day number as `YYYY-DDD`.
 Therefore, it is not possible to have an ISO date displayed with just the year and month.
 1. Do not buy a (pair of) VR goggle(s).
 Their size do not justify the gimmicks that they provide.